Fish Report for 5-27-2022

 California Department of Fish & Wildlife Reports

-: Salmon Fishery Monitoring Commences as the Recreational Ocean Salmon Season is Underway
+for Friday, May 20th, 2022: Salmon Fishery Monitoring Commences as the Recreational Ocean Salmon Season is Underway

 : What happened to premium big game tags?